hashicorp/ngx_http_consul_backend_module/README.md

 **This code is for example purposes only.
 It demonstrates both the ability to call Go code from C and the ability to link nginx directly to Consul!
-It is not production ready and should be considered _inspiration only_.**.
+It is not production ready and should be considered _inspiration only_.**

 ## Usage